thehelp/project/README.md

 ## Some additional notes

+### Why this project?

+I have a lot of projects.
+For a while I was using a large collection of shell scripts to give me all the project automation I needed, but that was constly to maintain.
+Big dependency lists in `package.json`, a lot of file copying to start a new project, and a pain to roll out a new feature to all projects.

+When I started playing with grunt, I realized that I could radically improve my approach here, now that we were in code.
+One unit to pull down, and quite a few things would be in place immediately.

+### Goals

+The goal of `thehelp-project` is to encompass basic project automation which all node projects might want.
+Nothing specific to the client side, or servers, or full web applications.
+Just node: node modules, command-line utilities, etc.

+### Roadmap

+I've been using this code in some form since September 2013, and in its current form since November 2013.
+I'm using it in something like 15 projects, so I feel all breaking changes.
+I plan to follow [semver](http://semver.org/) like this:

+* n.n.__X__ (patch): bug fixes, patch and minor version dependency updates
+* n.__X__.n (minor version): new features (which may generate new warnings/errors in your project)
+* __X__.n.n (major version): API breaking changes, removed features, major version dependency updates

+Possible changes on the horizon (as of 2014-06-22):

+* add [grunt-jsbeautifier](https://github.com/vkadam/grunt-jsbeautifier), with VERIFY_ONLY
+* experiment with `groc`'s jsdoc-style keyword support (mostly for this project's documentation)

+### Contributions

+Please submit all pull requests with documentation/justification, and a description of how you tested the change.
+I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
+And of course make sure `grunt` completes successfully. :0)

+### Technical

 This project uses my fork of `groc` for a few reasons.
 Without my changes:

 * Full file paths from original machine are generated into behavior.js
 * `jade` dependency is locked to pre-1.x
 * Package is not protected against future breaking changes due to '>=' dependency versions

+### Thanks

 Lastly, this project is really just a collection of other open-source projects.
 Many thanks to everyone before me who has provided such value to the community.
 I hope to continue that fine tradition.